christianraymond/marsRover/README.md

 ## Design Explanation

-I have programmed my solution to following object oriented and functional programming structure.
+I have programmed my solution following object oriented and functional programming structure. <br/>
-I built the app to the best of my ability, I however believe that there are things to learn and to improve, things I'd like to improve and learn include ```BEM CSS``` a popular naming convention for classes in HTML and CSS methodology, and maybe some ```clean code design principles...``` These I'm willing to learn and get good at them. <br/>
+I built the app to the best of my ability, I however believe that there are things to learn and to improve. <br/> Things I'd like to improve and learn include ```BEM CSS``` a popular naming convention for classes in HTML and CSS methodology, and maybe some ```clean code design principles...``` These I'm willing to learn and get good at them <br/>
+Also, as developer, we learn eveyday, any feedback will help me improve my skills and this solution in the future.

 The project consist of: